 SAVING ON FUEL

 • Choose a fuel-efficient model.
-Generally, choosing a smaller motorcycle may help you save money on fuel.
-If you plan on using your bike for your daily commute, consider getting a fuel-efficient model.
+Smaller motorcycles use less fuel.
+If you're using your bike for a daily commute, a fuel-efficient model can lower your overall costs.

 • Maintain tire pressure.
 Check your tires regularly.
-Having low tire pressure can lead to higher fuel consumption due to the additional drag it causes.
+Low tire pressure creates drag and increases fuel consumption.

 • Take care of your bike.
-Make sure your motorcycle is regularly maintenanced.
-That includes the cleaning of air filters, changing fuel filters, adjusting valves and replacing spark plugs.
-This upkeep can reduce friction as your motorcycle runs and keep it more fuel-efficient.
+Keep your motorcycle maintained.
+That means cleaning air filters, changing fuel filters, adjusting valves and replacing spark plugs.
+Regular upkeep reduces friction and improves fuel efficiency.

 An illustration of a man budgeting for his first motorcycle.